aosabook/500lines/template-engine/template-engine.markdown

 processed the entire template, we know the names of all the variables, so we can write the lines in this prologue.

 We have to do a little work to know what names we need to define.
-If we look again at our sample template:
+Looking at our sample template:

 ```html
 <p>Welcome, {{user_name}}!</p>